Semi-Uniform Feller Stochastic Kernels: Introduction

-We recall that the marginal measure $\Psi(ds_1,B|s_3),$ $s_3\in\S_3,$ is defined in \eqref{eq:marg_new}.
-The term ``semi-uniform'' is used in Definition~\ref{defi:unifFP} because the uniform property holds in \eqref{eq:equivWTV3} only with respect to the first coordinate.
-This paper describes useful properties of semi-uniform Feller kernels.
-Section~\ref{sec:PrLESC}, whose main results are Theorem~\ref{th:PrLESC} and its Corollary~\ref{cor:th5.1}, examines the preservation of lower semi-equicontinuity by integrals.
-Section~\ref{sec:K} introduces WTV-continuous stochastic kernels, which are more general than semi-uniform Feller, and investigates their basic properties.
-Theorem~\ref{th:equivWTV} provides several necessary and sufficient conditions for a stochastic kernel $\Psi$ to be WTV-continuous if its marginal kernel $\Psi(\S_1,\cdot|\cdot)$ is continuous in total variation.
-Corollary~\ref{cor:Corollary 5.10} implies that $\Psi$ is semi-uniform Feller if and only if it is WTV-continuous and its marginal kernel $\Psi(\S_1,\cdot|\cdot)$ is continuous in total variation.
+This paper describes useful properties of semi-uniform Feller kernels. { Section~\ref{sec:PrLESC}, whose main results are Theorem~\ref{th:PrLESC} and its Corollary~\ref{cor:th5.1}, examines the preservation of lower semi-equicontinuity by integrals.
+Section~\ref{sec:K} studies properties of semi-uniform Feller kernelss.} Theorem~\ref{th:equivWTV} provides several necessary and sufficient conditions for a stochastic kernel $\Psi$ to be semi-uniform Feller.
 Theorem~\ref{th:concept} establishes another necessary and sufficient condition for a stochastic kernel to be semi-uniform Feller.
-This condition is Assumption~\ref{AssKern}, whose stronger version was introduced in \cite[Theorem~4.4]{Steklov} as a sufficient condition for weak continuity of transition probabilities for Markov decision processes with belief states.Theorem~\ref{th:extra} describes the preservation of WTV-continuity under the integration operation.
-Section~\ref{app:B} contains proofs of Theorem \ref{th:equivWTV}, \ref{th:concept}, and \ref{th:extra}.
-We note that semi-uniform Feller kernels are weakly continuous \cite[Corollary 5.11]{FKZSIAM}.
+This condition is Assumption~\ref{AssKern}, whose stronger version was introduced in \cite[Theorem~4.4]{Steklov} as a sufficient condition for weak continuity of transition probabilities for Markov decision processes with belief states.
+Theorem~\ref{th:extra} describes the preservation of { semi-uniform Fellerness} under the integration operation.
+Section~\ref{secAppl} explains the main motivation for this study.
+Section~\ref{app:B} contains proofs of Theorems~\ref{th:PrLESC}, \ref{th:equivWTV}, \ref{th:concept}, and \ref{th:extra}.